Five Reasons to Celebrate the Cleaning Lady

 - Janitors and building cleaners are required to keep the building clean, orderly and in good condition.

 - “The work can be physically demanding and sometimes dirty and unpleasant.”

-Here we will briefly discuss five characteristics which make her important and offer six suggestions for celebrating her.
+Here we will briefly discuss five reasons to celebrate her and offer six suggestions on how to do it.
 Feel free to apply the ideas for recognition to a male worker.

 (1) Her Human Worth

 The personal worth of the cleaning lady is based on the fact that she is a human being.
 Like everyone else, she was born for a purpose, and with innate ability to succeed at it.
 She has the capacity to love and be loved, and she thrives on appreciation.

 She is currently your cleaning lady, but you have no idea what assignments either of you will have in the future.
 Treating her with the respect she deserves tells her that you are respectful; and encourages her to give you the respect—and the service—you deserve.
 Other workers can learn from you that the Golden Rule applies in their interaction with her.